FAQ

 are unchanged; delete the file (or change args) to force a full repartition.

-Use the project selector in the left sidebar of the Streamlit UI.
-AgiEnv
+Use the project selector in the left sidebar of the web interface.
+AgiEnv will

 chosen app.
-When you add a brand-new app under src/agilab/apps/
+When you add a brand-new app under src/agilab/apps/, restart the

 Docs drift after touching core APIs